ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 \*By default, the delimiter is `,`.
 See the [format_csv_delimiter](../operations/settings/settings.md#settings-format_csv_delimiter) setting for more information.

 When parsing, all values can be parsed either with or without quotes.
 Both double and single quotes are supported.
-Rows can also be arranged without quotes.
+Strings can also be arranged without quotes.
 In this case, they are parsed up to the delimiter character or line feed (CR or LF).
-In violation of the RFC, when parsing rows without quotes, the leading and trailing spaces and tabs are ignored.
+In violation of the RFC, when parsing strings without quotes, the leading and trailing spaces and tabs are ignored.
 For the line feed, Unix (LF), Windows (CR LF) and Mac OS Classic (CR LF) types are all supported.

 If setting [input_format_csv_empty_as_default](../operations/settings/settings.md#settings-input_format_csv_empty_as_default) is enabled, empty unquoted input values are replaced with default values.
 For complex default expressions [input_format_defaults_for_omitted_fields](../operations/settings/settings.md#settings-input_format_defaults_for_omitted_fields) must be enabled too.